Dmitriyrus99/custom-erpnext/ferum_custom/docs/business_processes/document_attachment_management.md

 ### Uploading & Linking

-- Users in all roles upload documents to the system at various stages: a contract PDF attached to a Service Project, photos attached to a Service Request, signed acts attached to a Service Report, invoices attached to Invoice records, and so on.
+- Users in all roles upload documents to the system at various stages: a contract PDF attached to a Project, photos attached to an Issue, signed acts attached to a Timesheet, invoices attached to Invoice records, and so on.
 - In ERPNext, attachments can be handled using the built-in file manager, but to add more structure, Ferum Customizations defines custom DocTypes: originally PhotoAttachment and DocumentAttachment were considered, but the design is to unify these into a single CustomAttachment doctype for simplicity.
 - A CustomAttachment record might store metadata about the file (filename, type, linked document type and ID, uploader, timestamp) and either the file content or a link to it.

-- When a user attaches a file through a form (say, adds a PDF to a ServiceProject), the system creates a CustomAttachment entry and links it to that project.
+- When a user attaches a file through a form (say, adds a PDF to a Project), the system creates a CustomAttachment entry and links it to that project.
 - The file itself is immediately uploaded to the server (and subsequently will be synced to Google Drive).
 - Each business document (Project, Request, Report, etc.) can thus have a list of related attachments in ERPNext, visible on the form for easy reference.